 - the literature that grew out of the Pre-Raphaelite art movement.

 The Pre-Raphaelite Brotherhood began in 1848 as a secret society of young artists:

 - Dante Gabriel Rossetti

 - Thomas Woolner

 - Frederic George Stephens

 - James Collinson

 On this website, I often include artists who were not members of the PRB but were either members of their circle or were adherents in style, principle, or subject matter.
 When writing about them, I often describe them as Pre-Raphaelite followers to differentiate from the Brotherhood proper.

-The Pre-Raphaelite Brotherhood were rebelling against the current art establishment (mainly the British Royal Academy and their formulaic approach to art instruction).
-Though the Pre-Raphaelite’s goal was to remain secret, the meaning of the initials “PRB” inscribed on their paintings became public (probably leaked by Dante Gabriel Rossetti).
+The members of the Pre-Raphaelite Brotherhood were rebelling against the current art establishment, mainly the British Royal Academy, and its formulaic approach to art instruction.
+Though the Pre-Raphaelites’ goal was to remain secret, the meaning of the initials “PRB” inscribed on their paintings became public (possibly leaked by Dante Gabriel Rossetti).

 The Brotherhood’s early doctrines were expressed in four declarations: